What is the difference between re:power and re:power Fund?

 State Nonprofit Disclosures

-See PDF on webpage, titled Disclosure Notice, to view our written disclosures for soliciting contributions in states that require registration.
+See Disclosure Notice to view our written disclosures for soliciting contributions in states that require registration.